Family Road Trip Packing List for Comfort, Entertainment and Safety

 Kid’s Travel Tray

-If you’re traveling with younger kids, you’ll want to be sure to include a kids’ travel tray on your family road trip packing list.
+If you’re traveling with younger kids, you’ll want to be sure to include a kids’ travel tray on your family vacation checklist.
 It will give the kids a solid area to eat, do activities, or even lay on.